-On April 1, 2025, residents within the Lake Country School District boundaries will vote whether or not to allow the District to exceed the revenue limit by $800,000 per year for the next five years to fund operational expenses to help us balance the budget and rebuild our fund balance in order to maintain the level of excellence in academic programming, staff, and resources that have defined LCS for decades.
+On April 1, 2025, residents within the Lake Country School District boundaries voted not to allow the District to exceed the revenue limit by $800,000 per year for the next five years to fund operational expenses to help us balance the budget and rebuild our fund balance.

 Ballot Question

-BE IT RESOLVED by the School Board of the Lake Country School District, Waukesha County, Wisconsin, that the revenues included in the School District budget be authorized to exceed the revenue limit specified in Section 121.91, Wisconsin Statutes, by $800,000 per year for five years, beginning with the 2025-2026 school year and ending with the 2029-2030 school year, for non-recurring purposes consisting of operational expenses, including but not limited to maintaining curriculum programs, services, and rebuilding of the fund balance.
+Shall the Lake Country School District, Waukesha County, Wisconsin, be authorized to exceed the revenue limit specified in Section 121.91, Wisconsin Statutes, by $800,000 per year for five years, beginning with the 2025-2026 school year and ending with the 2029-2030 school year, for non-recurring purposes consisting of operational expenses, including but not limited to maintaining curriculum programs, services, and rebuilding of the fund balance?

 Why Referendum?